 Question: What states have the highest salaries for bailiffs?

-Answer: The states that have the highest average salaries for bailiffs according to the BLS include Colorado, New York, Nebraska, California, and Nevada.1 Annual salaries for bailiffs in these states range from $47,750 to $62,250.1
+Answer: The states that have the highest average salaries for bailiffs, according to the BLS, include Colorado, New York, California, Illinois, and Georgia.1 Annual salaries for bailiffs in these states range from $57,050 to $66,990.1

 Question: Which states employ the highest number bailiffs?

-Answer: The BLS reports that governments in New York, Florida, Ohio, Georgia, and Texas hire the most bailiffs compared to other states.1
+Answer: The BLS reports that governments in New York, Florida, Illinois, Ohio, and Georgia hire the most bailiffs compared to other states.1

 Question: What type of schedule do bailiffs generally work?